-Rental yield is a SUPER important concept that property investors and first-home buyers looking to invest should understand.
+Rental yield is an important concept that property investors and first-home buyers looking to invest should understand.
 We are here to explain the ins and outs of rental yield, to help you get awesome returns from your investments (or future investments).

-READ ON if you’re looking to invest in Sydney and are keen to learn more about rental yield!
+READ ON if you’re looking to invest in Sydney and want to learn more about rental yield!

 What is Rental Yield?